- Training and coaching in research-based literacy strategies

 Education award and student loan forbearance

-Tutors who successfully complete their year of service will receive an education award at the end of their service.
+Tutors who successfully complete their term of service will receive an education award at the end of their service.
 The education award may be used to pay educational costs at eligible post-secondary educational institutions, as well as to repay qualified student loans.
 The award has a seven-year expiration period and is considered taxable income in the year that it is used.
-Tutors who are 55 or older at the start of their service enjoy an additional benefit.
+Tutors who are 55 or older at the start of their service enjoy an additional option for the use of their award.
 They may choose to transfer their education award to a child (including step-child), grandchild (including step-grandchild), or foster child.
-The recipient of a transferred award has ten years to use the award beginning on the date the relative earned the award.
+The recipient of a transferred award has ten years to use the award beginning on the date the member earned the award.

-Note: Individuals may only earn the total value of two full-time education awards.
+Note: Individuals may only receive the total value of two full-time education awards.

-If a tutor is making payments to a federally-backed education loan, payments can be put into forbearance during his or her year of service.
+If a tutor is making payments to a federally-backed education loan, payments can be put into forbearance during the term.
 Upon successful completion of the program, the accrued interest will be paid by the National Service Trust.
 Learn more about loan forbearance on the AmeriCorps website.

-Alternatively, instead of using your Segal AmeriCorps Education Award to cut student loan debt, consider the Public Service Loan Forgiveness Program, in which the federal government forgives the balance of your student loans if 1) you have worked full-time for a qualified non-profit for 120 months and 2) have made consistent payments toward your student loan debt.
-If you are on an income-based repayment plan, you could potentially save tens of thousands of dollars.
-Calculate the amount you would be expected to save through the PSLF program and income-based repayment by using the income-based repayment calculator
+When deciding how to best use your Segal AmeriCorps Education Award, take into consideration the Public Service Loan Forgiveness Program, in which the federal government forgives the balance of your student loans if 1) you have worked full-time for a qualified non-profit for 120 months and 2) have made consistent payments toward your student loan debt.
+If you are on an income-driven repayment plan, you could potentially save tens of thousands of dollars.

 Members serving in a full time capacity are eligible to enroll in a health insurance plan through Minnesota Reading Corps.
-Educator Corps members are not eligible for health insurance.
+The plan is managed through Cigna and includes medical, dental, and vision coverage.
+The plan does not cover dependents and members serving in the Educator Corps position are not eligible for health insurance.

 Have more questions?
 Please read through our Frequently Asked Questions for more information.

 Members serving in a full time capacity may qualify to receive child care assistance.
-The program is administered through GAP Solutions, Inc. There are income requirements that must be met in order to be eligible for the program.
+The program is administered through GAP Solutions, Inc. In order to be eligible for the assistance program, members must meet income requirements.
 The Child Care Assistance Program Information Guide provides more details regarding the application process as well as rules and regulations surrounding the program's administration.